 You can help protect local wildlife.
-Join 250,000 people who have committed to switch to toilet paper made from recycled paper today!
+Join over 275,000 people who have committed to switch to toilet paper made from recycled paper today!

 All trees have ecological value.
-Whether they provide habitat for wildlife, protect soil from erosion or keep the air clean, our environment is healthier with trees in the ground rather than being flushed down the toilet.
+They provide habitat for wildlife, absorb carbon, protect soil from erosion and keep the air clean.
+Our environment is healthier with trees in the ground rather than flushed down the toilet.

 Stop cutting down trees to wipe your bum!
 Switch to recycled toilet paper.